-Fretless Bass 1 | 1.50 Credit
+Fretless Bass | 2.00 Credit

-This is an introductory technique class to fretless bass playing and focuses on developing the most crucial elements of fretless playing: good intonation, tone production/touch, proper set-up, string selection, and development of an effective practice regimen.
+This technique class for fretless bass playing focuses on developing the most crucial elements of fretless playing: good intonation, tone production/touch, proper setup, string selection, and development of an effective practice regimen.
 The course examines the history and development of the fretless bass by exploring classic players and all musical styles of the instrument.
-This course consists of a weekly one-hour lecture, and a one-hour EW lab.
+Using fretless bass repertoire as a vehicle, the student will learn to emulate and perform bass lines from the classics through today's most current trends.
+This course consists of a weekly one-hour lecture, and a two-hour EW lab.